-Tobasi joins the stage as Zakaria leaves...
+Tobasi joins the stage...

 TOBASI: After four years I finished in the prison and I arrived back in Jenin Refugee Camp.
 I was 21 years old.
 No job.
 No future.
 Everything in you has changed.
 People come out of prison losing their minds, and I was close to death, mentally.